 (1) fails to notify the person responsible for the excavation under IC 8-1-26-18(k); and

 (2) if IC 8-1-26-18(h) otherwise applies, the operator is subject to the penalty specified in IC 8-1-26-18(h).

+(c) An operator complies with this section if it does all of the following:

+(1) attempts to locate the facility at the site of the excavation but is unsuccessful because the facility is untoneable or for another documented reason;

+(2) unsuccessfully attempts contact and creates a written record of the attempt as specified in subdivision (a)(1); and

+(3) provides notice at the site of the excavation through marks on the ground or otherwise that the excavator may not dig because the area contains an unmarked facility.

 (Indiana Utility Regulatory Commission; 170 IAC 5-5-2.1)

 SECTION 7.
 170 IAC 5-5-2.2 IS ADDED AS FOLLOWS: